-The idea of "re-launching" the society came from our President, Theo Davies-Lewis, at the end of 2017.
+The idea of "re-launching" the society came from our former President, Theo Davies-Lewis, at the end of 2017.
 He had stumbled across a website for the previous Oxford Media Society, which was a thriving student initiative for a decade between 2004 and 2014.

 The previous society was initially founded as a forum for anyone interested in the media to meet like-minded people, where there were lectures and events with some of the most influential and powerful people in the industry.
 There were many acclaimed speakers from the printed press, television, radio, film, advertising, marketing and social media who addressed students, academics and members of the Oxford community on a weekly basis.

 These speakers included: Amanda Berry OBE; John Witherow; Jeremy Paxman; Peter Bazalgette; David Abraham; Libby Purves; Danny Cohen; John McAndrew; Andrew Mullins; Peter Fincham; Sir Martin Sorrell; Paul Kenyon; and Will Hutton.